As promised, this is a follow-up to the previous article. It focuses on help for families of hoarders in Philadelphia and the surrounding area.

-Of the five, I think that two of them – perfectionism and avoidance behaviors – are the ones that cause me the most problems.
-I’m sure my husband and family would agree.
+Of the five, I think that two of them, perfectionism and avoidance behaviors, are the ones that cause me the most problems.
+I’m sure my family would agree.
 I’ve had these traits since birth, but they were also reinforced during my 12 years in grad school working on a dissertation.

 The actual number of people who may have a compulsive hoarding disorder in the United States is unknown.
 Gerald Nestadt, MD, MPH of the Johns Hopkins University School of Medicine says the disorder may affect between 700,000 to 1.4 million people.
 On the other hand, Jeff Szymanski, executive director of the International OCD Foundation http://www.ocfoundation.org/hoarding, estimates that there may be as many as 5 million hoarders in the U.S.

-1. Increased fire risk from materials like papers, books, and food
+1. First, there’s an increased fire risk from materials like papers, books, and food.

-2. Potential liability from accidental injury to a visitor
+2. Second, there’s a potential liability from accidental injury to a visitor.

-3. Blocked exits that keep people from getting out in case of emergency
+3. Third, blocked exits keep people from getting out or in, in case of emergency.

-4. Poor maintenance of plumbing, roofing, flooring, heating, and electrical systems that causes increased risk of property damage
+4. And fourth, poor maintenance of plumbing, roofing, flooring, heating, and electrical systems causes an increased risk of property damage.

-So, while there is no current “hoarding exclusion” on insurance, because of the increased risk caused by hoarding behaviors, a homeowner’s insurance policy may be denied or not renewed after there is a loss if the adjuster notes that the property belongs to a hoarder.
-And that puts the hoarder at an additional risk should a loss occur later on.
+There is no current “hoarding exclusion” on insurance.
+But, because of the increased risk caused by hoarding behaviors, a homeowner’s insurance policy may be denied or not renewed after there is a loss if the adjuster notes that the property belongs to a hoarder.
+And that puts the hoarder and their family at an additional risk should a loss occur later on.